SeanKilleen/seankilleen.github.io/_posts/2024-01-20-how-i-created-an-automated-and-humane-hiring-process-using-jira.md

 What I did:

-* Created a project & board for recruiting (I did this via a jira cloud project that was already tailored for the purpose, but you could do it with a board)
+* Created a project & board for recruiting (I did this via a Jira cloud project that was already tailored for the purpose, but you could do it with a board)
 * Used a type of item called "Applicant" created by the project (you could create your own if not using the project)
-* Set up the board with the following columns
+* Set up the board with the following columns:
   * Applicant
   * Acknowledged
   * Screening